• 1882

 Louis Gustave Frederick Bouscaren

-In the thirty or so years after its founding, Slidell developed a creosote plant, one of the country’s largest brick manufacturing facilities, a large lumber mill, and a shipyard.
-The Slidell shipyard contributed significantly to the national effort in both World Wars.
-Slidell residents worked in New Orleans ship, tank, and airplane construction during World War II.
+After its founding, Slidell was home to one of the largest creosote plants in the world, one of the country’s largest brick manufacturing facilities, several large lumber mills, and a shipyard.
+The shipyards in Slidell contributed significantly to the national war effort in both World Wars.
+Many Slidell residents worked in New Orleans ship, tank, and airplane construction during World War II.

-In the 1960s, Slidell began to assume its modern profile as the middle of three local sites in NASA’s lunar landing program: Michoud assembly facility in New Orleans, the computer facility in Slidell, and the Mississippi test facility in Hancock County, Mississippi.
+In the 1960s, Slidell began to assume its modern profile as the middle of three local sites in NASA’s lunar landing program: Michoud assembly facility in New Orleans East, a large computer facility in Slidell, and the Mississippi test facility in Hancock County, Mississippi; now the Stennis Space Center.

 Slidell is located at the southeastern tip of St. Tammany Parish in Louisiana’s famous Ozone Belt.
 It is about three miles from the north shore of Lake Pontchartrain and is surrounded by rivers and bayous.
-The largest municipality in the parish, Slidell has grown from a population of 364 in 1890 to 24,142 in 1990; Slidell’s 1999 population is estimated to be 32,000.
-Today, Slidell continues to deal with urban planning and growth, of preserving a sense of present and past, while accommodating an ever-increasing number of residents.
+The largest municipality in the parish, Slidell has grown from a population of 364 in 1890 to 24,142 in 1990; Slidell’s 1999 population was estimated to be 32,000.
+Today, Slidell continues to deal with urban planning and growth, while preserving a sense of present and past.
+Slidell is a dynamic community accommodating an ever-increasing number of residents and businesses seeking quality living and expanding opportunity.

 Slidell Museum